-- Doors: Close all doors in affected rooms to confine smoke odors as much as possible.
+- Doors: Shut doors in affected areas to restrict smoke odors as much as possible.

-- Food Items: Don’t consume food items exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Do not consume food items exposed to smoke or any canned goods that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer any and all pets to a clean environment until your home has been cleaned and restored.
+- Pets: Transfer any pets to a safe environment until your house has been completely restored and cleaned.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.